esztersojtory/vitessce_data/README.md

 # Create Vitessce config

-The config.json can be created from scratch, or by editing from a previous template/example.
-The Vitessce configuration will specify:
+The config.json can be created from scratch, or by editing a previous template/example.
+This Vitessce configuration will specify:

-- The dataset that should be visualised
+- The dataset
-- The visualisation types of interest
+- The visualisation types (widgets)
-- linking of visualisation parameters across views
+- Linking of visualisation parameters across views
-- other design choices (colours, layout etc)
+- Other design choices (colours, layout etc)

 The following steps walk through the construction of the config, but it often might be easier to edit/adjust a preexisting one.

+The configs for the datasets in this repository are in the .h5ad.zarr directory.
+Furthermore, more example configs are available on the [Vitessce Website](http://vitessce.io/examples/), by selecting an example and clicking "Edit" in the top right corner.

 ### Header